Appealing Interlocutory or Non-Final Orders

 If an order does not fall within Rule 14(A), a party must first file a motion with the trial court asking the court to certify the order for an interlocutory appeal.
 If the trial court grants this motion, the party must then file a motion with the Court of Appeals seeking acceptance of the appeal.
 If the Court of Appeals grants that motion, then - and only then – can the party file the notice of appeal and proceed with the briefing.
 These first two steps certainly add time (and money) to the appeals process, so appeals of these types of interlocutory orders are generally reserved for very important or potentially case-dispositive orders.

 No matter what type of order is at issue, the deadline to take the first step in the appellate process is usually thirty days from the date of the order.
-Therefore, it is important to begin the assessment of whether to pursue an appeal quickly, particularly if the order is not one that falls within Rule 14(A), as preparing a proper and persuasive petition for certification can take some time.
+Therefore, it is important to begin the assessment of whether to pursue an appeal quickly, particularly if the order does not fall within Rule 14(A), as preparing a proper and persuasive petition for certification can take some time.

 Even if the time or expense of an immediate appeal is not warranted for a particular order or case, the threat of an appeal of an interlocutory order can be used as leverage to help resolve a case on more favorable terms.
 Therefore, being able to articulate to the other side the likelihood of success on appeal is an important tool that can be used to mitigate the damage caused by an unfavorable order.